syseleven/academy-deepdive-observability/201-grafana/README.md

 **This installation is required only once per cluster.**

-We already deployed Grafana before and we can already use it internally but we would like to enable public (password-protected) access to it.
+We already deployed Grafana before and we can already use it internally but we would like to enable public access to it.

 * This we achieve by enabling its ingress resource in the `prom-values.yaml`.